Notes on invariant measures for loop groups: Characterizing Measures and Measure Classes

 To clarify the statement, the space in question is an equivariant quotient of $\mathbf L G$, for the left action of $L_{fin}K$, hence there does exist an invariant measure as in the first part of the statement ($\mu_0$ can be pushed forward).
 To prove Conjecture \ref{conj1} it is necessary, in linear Riemann-Hilbert coordinates, to show that invariance determines the joint distribution for $\theta_-,g_0$ and $\theta_+$; in Conjecture \ref{conj10} it suffices to show that invariance determines the distribution for $\theta_-$.
 One can argue that this is more plausible than Conjecture \ref{conj1} because the finite dimensional analogue, $K$ acting on $K/T=G/B^+$, does have a unique invariant measure, whereas this is not true for $K\times K$ acting on $G$.

 I made an attempt to prove uniqueness of $\mu_0$ on the basic homogeneous space (in the case $K=SU(2)$) in section 2 of \cite{Pi2}, using a series of computable distributions for $\mu_0$.
-I do not know if I failed for lack of persistence, or if this approach is doomed.
+I now think this was wrong-headed.
+A better approach is outlined in the next section.

 Here is a more technical version of Conjecture \ref{conj10}, involving line bundle valued measures.

 Suppose that $\Lambda$ is a dominant integral functional and consider the Borel subgroup

 $\Lambda$ defines a character $B^+$, , and in turn there is a holomorphic line